-I am an engineer with almost 30 years of experience working across a range of industries.
+I am an engineer with over 30 years of experience working across a range of industries.
 My primary area of expertise is in structural performance and strength which has widespread applications.
 I’ve been lucky enough to be involved in product development across a huge range of industries.
 From consumer products and packaging to sporting goods, railway equipment, oil and gas processing, aerospace, composite products made from fibreglass and carbon fibre and even the design of underground mines.

 Around half my career was spent working in the automotive sector which has been a great background for developing a camper trailer.
 I first worked for a couple of engineering consultancies and then forming my own business in 2002.
 Starting my own business was the best thing I’d ever done, and the most daunting.
 No more fixed income, if the customer doesn’t like the work - you don’t get paid.
 But that business grew over time and is still in operation today, although I sold it after working in it for over a dozens years.
 I took all the money from that sale (and a bit more) and invested in the development of my own product, and Kerfton was created.

 Barry and brother

 Barry and son

 I’ve been camping for longer than I can remember.

 My father was one of the first members of the Landrover Club of Victoria.
 Growing up, we always went camping during holidays, and that created some great family memories.